w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-society-kusama.md

 apply for the membership and requesting a tip.
 This is useful when a user does not have enough balance to reserve a deposit.
 The tip will be given when a user successfully joins the society.

-:::info Each member can only vouch for one user at a time
+:::info

+Each member can only vouch for one user at a time.
 A member is not required to reserve the deposit when vouching for a user.

 :::